Vantiq/vantiq-extension-sources/fhirAssembly/README.md

       * `id` -- (String, Required) The id of the resource instance to be read
       * `versionId` -- (String) The version id to be read.
 If missing, this operates the same as a `read` procedure.
       * `modifiers` -- (Modifiers) Any modifiers to the interaction
+  * `bundleInteraction` -- perform an interaction that requires a `Bundle` type.
+These are typically `batch` or `transaction` interactions, but others may be defined by your FHIR server
+    * `bundle` -- (Object, Required) The bundle representing the operation to perform
+    * `modifiers` -- (Modifiers) Any modifiers to the interaction

+The following procedure is closely related to the _interaction_ related procedures above.
+It is used to follow _links_ returned,

+  * `returnLink` -- returns the link provided.
+This is typically used for paging operations (following the `next` or `previous` links), but this procedure is agnostic with respect to the purpose of the _link_.
+    * `link` -- (String, Required) The link to be returned

+In addition to the _interaction_-related procedures above, there are a number of procedures that can be used to fetch about the FHIR server.
   * `getCapabilityStatement` -- returns the capability statement for the FHIR server
       * (No parameters)
   * `getSMARTConfiguration` -- returns the SMART configuration for the FHIR server (if any).
 If none is present,